 Uzziah’s Pride, Leprosy, Death

-16 But when he had become powerful, his heart became proud so that he acted corruptly, and he trespassed against the Lord his God; for he went into the temple of the Lord to burn incense on the altar of incense.
-17 Azariah the priest went in after him, and with him 80 priests of the Lord, who were valiant men.
+16 When Uzziah had become powerful, his heart became proud so that he acted corruptly and trespassed against the Lord his God, for he went into the temple of the Lord to burn incense on the altar of incense.
+17 Azariah the priest went in after him and with him 80 priests of the Lord, who were valiant men.

 22 Now the rest of the acts of Uzziah, from the first to the last, were recorded by Isaiah the prophet, the son of Amoz.
 23 So Uzziah rested with his fathers, and they buried him with his fathers in the burial field which belonged to the kings, for they said, “He is a leper.”
 Jotham his son reigned in his place.

 Jotham’s Good Reign in Judah

 1 Jotham was 25 years old when he began to reign, and he reigned sixteen years in Jerusalem.
 His mother’s name was Jerushah the daughter of Zadok.
 2 He did that which was right in the eyes of the Lord, according to all that his father Uzziah had done, except that he did not enter into the temple of the Lord.
 The people, however, still acted corruptly.

 3 He built the upper gate of the house of the Lord, and he built much on the wall of Ophel.
 4 Moreover he built cities in the hill country of Judah, and in the forests he built fortresses and towers.
 5 He also fought with the king of the Ammonites and prevailed against them.
 The same year, the Ammonites gave him 7,500 pounds of silver, 50,000 bushels of wheat, and 50,000 bushels of barley.
 The Ammonites also gave that much to him in the second year, and in the third.
 6 So Jotham became mighty because he ordered his ways before the Lord his God.